 Looking ahead, from 28 March 2027 the Repairing Standard will also apply to houses within agricultural, crofting or small landholding tenancies.

 This area of the law is often subject to change and taking legal advice is recommended.
-To check the up-to-date position, or for further information or advice, please get in touch with your usual Brodies contact.
+To check the up-to-date position, or for further information or advice, please get in touch with one of our agricultural lawyers or your usual Brodies contact.

 Contributor